tyler-technologies-oss/codecomp-dropper/README.md

 Haunted Tiles is an application to pit student-developed ai against each other in a fun game.

+## Rulezzz

+### General

+  1. Teams can have at max 4 team members
+  2. Teams must be made up of actively enrolled students from the same school
+  3. Teams must submit their code by November 13th 5:00pm MST

+### AI Scripts

+  1. Libraries are allowed, but you'll have to fully embed them in your script
+  2. Scripts that error result in a round loss
+  3. Scripts that take longer than 2 seconds to return result in a round loss
+  4. We reserve the right to disqualify any script if we suspect plagiarism or foul play

+### Tournament Rules

+  1. Inner School is seeded by registration order
+  2. Grand Finale is seeded by size of school of the winners
+  3. Every match is the best of 5 rounds
+  4. Different board configurations (maps) will be used throughout the competition

+### Winnings

+  1. Grand Prize - 1 Winner - $1000 Scholarship
+  2. 1st - Every School - $500 cash
+  3. 2nd - Every School - $250 cash
+  4. 3rd - Every School - $100 cash

 ## Game Details

 The game looks like this: